nalajcie/gPhotoBooth/README.md

 ## Hardware setup
 For now just the schematics of the photobooth, I will add more info when it will be finished.

+Note: the software runs fine on any linux computer without additonal hardware.
+Moreover, You can attach Thermal Printer using USB\<-\>UART interface.

 ![Connection schematics](/doc/wiring_bb.png?raw=true "Connection schematics")